 When you subscribe to one of our update alerts or newsletters, the details you provide may be stored in a secure third-party database (for example, Mailchimp).
 Your name and email address will be used to send you future electronic newsletters, and will not be disclosed without your consent.

-You can update your contact details at any time by returning to the subscribe page on our website and re-entering your email address.
-You will be given an option to update your contact details (called your profile).
+You can update your details at any time by returning to the subscribe page on our website and re-entering your email address.
+You will be given an option to update your details (called your profile).

 You can unsubscribe by using the unsubscribe link on any newsletter you receive from us.
 When you unsubscribe, your details will be deleted from the database.

 Determinations are published on the website and include the address of the subject property to which the determination applies, as well as the names of the parties (personal names are by title, initial, and surname).

 Determinations are explained in full.